Uncinaria stenocephala: Diagnosis

 U. stenocephala is considered a zoonotic hookworm and can cause a few different diseases in humans, including cutaneous larva migrans.
 Humans become infected when the larvae penetrate unprotected skin due to contaminated animal feces in the environment.

-Treatment/Prevention
+Treatment and prevention

 Effective treatment of U. stenocephala includes proper medical treatment and the proper choice of anthelmintic (febantel, febantel/pyrantel embonate, fenbendazole, ivermectin, mebendazole, pyrantel pamoate).
 Infected animals are recommended to have their feces examined three weeks after treatment is complete.
 Heartworm prevention products that include ivermectin/pyrantal/praziquantel or Moxidectin are good at controlling U. stenocephala in dogs.